-• Old Sonoma Road Study Area
+• Old Sonoma Road Study Area (Potential Addition to SOI)

 The Old Sonoma Road Study Area consists of 34 unincorporated parcels located along Old Sonoma Road south of Congress Valley Road.
-The area is approximately 67.0 acres in size and outside of CVWD's defined water service area.
-The County of Napa has assigned an Agricultural Resource General Plan land use designation and Agricultural Watershed, Commercial Limited, and Planned Development zoning standards for the area.
-Existing land uses within the area include the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes.
+This area is approximately 67.0 acres in size and outside of CVWD's jurisdictional boundary and SOI.
+This area is also entirely outside CVWD's "service area" as defined in the Water Supply Contract between the District and the City of Napa.
+The County of Napa has assigned an Agricultural Resource General Plan land use designation and Agricultural Watershed, Commercial Limited, and Planned Development zoning standards for this area.
+Existing land uses within this area include the Carneros Resort & Spa, Carneros Cottages, and Carneros Homes.